SSDs—Now Is the Time to Upgrade

 - You can DIY – With some simple preparation to make sure your data is backed up and a flash drive with your Operating System on it, you can replace or even add an SSD to your system quite easily.

 If you are evaluating replacing your hardware, consider the above first.
-If it is time to move on from your current hardware or you are adding new systems to your workforce, EVAN recommends that SSDs be considered a must-have!
+If it is time to move on from your current hardware or you’re adding new systems to your workforce, EVAN recommends SSDs as a must-have!

 EVAN is more than just a great source of technology information; we have Master Certified Professionals waiting to meet your IT needs right now.